achugh95/ancillary-service/README.md

 ## Assumptions
 * The service needs to be highly scalable.
   * Hence, we will need a Redis instance.
 For the purpose of assignment, I have used in-memory cache.
-  * Ancillary Service is a long-running job 'asynchronous' job.
+  * Ancillary Service is a long-running 'asynchronous' job.
 It can be used in a 'synchronous' manner also but that would mean we cannot scale this service for high traffic rate.

 ---